 You can make a BIG difference to what you see pictured on this site.
 The fact that what you see still exists, and whether yet restored or not, is testimony to the quality of L&Y workmanship.
 This quality is the guiding principle for those involved in restoration and conservation.
 Such quality consumes two resources: time and money.
 You can make a difference by providing either or both.
 If you’re skilled in engineering or carpentry, or are simply competent at DIY, we can use you!
 If you can’t help physically you can still make a difference – anything you can afford to donate will provide quality materials.

 All monies received from UK taxpayers can be enhanced under the Gift Aid Scheme.
-If you pay UK Income Tax and are able to make a assist financially, please complete the membership/donation form and send it to us – for every pound you donate we can recover 25p at no cost to you!
+If you pay UK Income Tax and are able to assist financially, please complete the membership/donation form and send it to us – for every pound you donate we can recover 25p at no cost to you!

 Whilst the name L&Y disappeared in its own right in 1922 its influence on railway design and operations persists today.
 You can ensure that this influence continues.